x86-512/Exe-QUacker/README.md

 Where $O_f$ is the oracle and $O_0$ is the conditional.

 # How to run:
-Install python 3.10
-Install requirements: `pip install -r requirements.txt`
+Install python 3.10 and the requirements: `pip install -r requirements.txt`